 So there you go, a story to go with the numbers.
 Is it a good thing that they are lower?
 If it means that fewer children were trafficked, yes.
 No child should have to lose their family, culture, and language just because a richer family has decided they can give that child a better life.
 This is exactly what happens when facilitators procure children for a desperate adoption market.

 I know this is not a popular sentiment, and I know that it appears to implicate all adoptions in unethical actions.
-But wishing something weren’t what it is doesn’t change it.
-Until we in the adoption community are able to look at the ugly things that have been done in the name of something purportedly good, we have no hope of changing it.
+But wishing something wasn’t what it is doesn’t change it.
+Until we in the adoption community can look at the ugly things that have been done in the name of something purportedly good, we have no hope of changing it.
 Yes, children without families need families and the love of a family knows no international or cultural boundaries, but let’s make sure that a child really does need a family.

 And for the record, these numbers do make me sad and angry.
 I am saddened that there are so many children who will not ever know the love of a family.
 While many countries do have burgeoning domestic adoption programs, they are not increasing at a rate that will help these children now.

 And I am also angered.
-I am angry that so many people did not do due diligence when considering adoption.
+I am angry that so many people did not do due diligence when considering adoption and international adoption.
 I am angry that they thought of themselves first and the children and country their actions were affecting second.
-I know that there are many children living in countries closed to international adoption who have little hope.
+I know that many children are living in countries closed to international adoption who have little hope.
 They are true orphans, the ones who could have benefitted from intercountry adoption.
 But they will never have a chance at a family because others chose to pursue their dreams at all costs, little considering the ramifications of their actions.